 All About Quads

-Quads offer players an exciting way to practice chess skills and contribute to an official chess rating through tournament play!
-Three advantages of quads are: 1) Level competition for all players, 2) Very quick tournaments, and 3) Official NW Scholastic Rated System (NWSRS)-ratings for each participant!
-Each quad lasts 1-2.5 hours total (rather than the usual 7-8 hours total) for a 5-round tournament!
+Quads ease new players into tournament experience!
+Three advantages of quads are: 1) Level competition for all players, 2) Very quick tournaments, and 3) Earn official chess ratings in the NW Scholastic Rated System (NWSRS).
+Each quad lasts 1 - 2.5 hours total rather than the usual 7 - 8 hours total for a five-round tournament!

 Other details include: